graphql/graphql-spec/spec/Section 3 -- Type System.md

 If a GraphQL service expects a scalar type as input to an argument, coercion is observable and the rules must be well defined.
-If an input value does not match a coercion rule, a query error must be raised.
+If an input value does not match a coercion rule, a [request error](#sec-Errors.Request-errors) must be raised (input values are validated before execution begins).

 GraphQL has different constant literals to represent integer and floating-point input values, and coercion rules may apply differently depending on which type